ADEA/AAL Faculty of Color Tuition Scholarships for Professional Development

 ADEA/AAL Institute for Teaching and Learning

-The ADEA/AAL Faculty of Color Tuition Scholarship for Professional Development, ADEA/AAL ITL was created to enable faculty of color to participate in programs that will improve their teaching abilities, increase their leadership skills and advance their understanding and mastery of other critical elements of a successful academic career.
+The ADEA/AAL Faculty of Color Tuition Scholarships for Professional Development were created to enable faculty of color to participate in programs that will improve their teaching abilities, increase their leadership skills and advance their understanding and mastery of other critical elements of a successful academic career.

 All are welcome to apply.
 Those from the following historically underrepresented groups are strongly encouraged to apply: